iamartineza/biosspheres/README.md

 # Biosspheres

-A Python-based solver for Laplace and acoustic scattering by multiple disjoint spheres, utilizing spherical harmonic decomposition and local multiple trace formulations.
+A Python-based solver for Laplace and Helmholtz scattering by multiple disjoint spheres, utilizing spherical harmonic decomposition and local multiple trace formulations.